aiskunks/Skunks_Skool/CSYE_7370/Final Project/GarbageClassification_CNN&YOLOv5/Readme.md

 PS.
 We uploaded the whole project in Canvas, and only uploaded two core models of .ipynb files on github.
 Our processed data for YOLOv5 model will be train_data.zip file under file we submitted in canvas.

+We have added more complete model training results and model performance evaluation graphs to the report.

 Some predicted results are showed below: